biancacatalunha/Springboot-todo-app/README.md

 4. MVC
    - Add a Welcome controller to get the username from the auth and direct to the welcome jsp
    - Add a jsp view that displays the username to the screen
-   - Add the jsp path to the application.properties `spring.mvc.view.prefix=/WEB-INF/jsp/`
+   - Add the jsp path to the application.properties
+   `spring.mvc.view.prefix=/WEB-INF/jsp/`
     `spring.mvc.view.suffix=.jsp`
+5. Add Bootstrap dependency, header, footer and navigation bar

 ## Notes

-###Embedded Tomcat with JSP template
+### Embedded Tomcat with JSP template
 Create the jsp file under  `/WEB-INF/jsp/`
 In the controller, return the name of the file
 In application.properties add
 `spring.mvc.view.prefix=/WEB-INF/jsp/`
 `spring.mvc.view.suffix=.jsp`